 gsutil cp -r gs://BUCKET/logs/PATH_TO_LOG_FILE LOCAL_FILE_OR_DIRECTORY

-Viewing streaming logs in the GCP Console
+Viewing streaming logs in the Google Cloud console

 Cloud Composer produces the following logs:

 - airflow: The uncategorized logs that Airflow pods generate.

 - airflow-upgrade-db: The logs Airflow database initialization job generates (previously airflow-database-init-job).

 - airflow-scheduler: The logs the Airflow scheduler generates.

 - dag-processor-manager: The logs of the DAG processor manager (the part of the scheduler that processes DAG files).